Supervision & Me:

 Supervision:

-My supervision training was completed with the Counselling Tutor and primarily uses the Seven Eyed Model for supervision.
-This involves looking at all aspects of the client therapist interaction, including exteral factors from the relationship that may impact or infulence the work.
-Additionally I take a lot from my own therapy practice for my role as supervisor.
-This includes my experiance working with trauma, bereavement, and neurodiversity.
+My supervision training was completed with the Counselling Tutor and primarily uses the Seven Eyed Model.
+This involves looking at all aspects of the client therapist interaction, including external factors from the relationship that may impact or influence the work.
+Additionally I take a lot from my own therapy practice into my role as a supervisor.
+This includes my experience working with trauma, bereavement, and neurodiversity.

 Training & Qualifications: